 You’ll dive through each of the four sections of Silfra.
 The first section is the Silfra Deep Crack, which is long and narrow as it winds to the left and right.
 As we dive further, the fissure widens into what we call the Silfra Hall.
-It leads to the fissures deepest point at 72 feet (22 meters) called the Silfra Cathedral.
+It leads to the fissures deepest point called the Silfra Cathedral.
+The maximum depth allowed for a dive at Silfra is 18 meters, but the visibility is far deeper than that.
 After the Cathedral, we’ll turn left entering the final part of the dive, Silfra Lagoon.

 After stepping onto the exit platform, your guide will help you remove your fins and you’ll have a chance to get the blood flowing with the roughly a 1300-feet (400-meter) walk back to the car park.

 Once back in the car park, we’ll help you take the rest of your gear off and get you some hot chocolate and cookies.
 Warm your hands while telling us about your dive!

 You have an option of doing two dives in the summer (around 30 minutes each), but in the winter if the temperature is below freezing, we will only do one longer dive for safety reasons.